 The Compensation Committee has retained Meridian Compensation Partners ("Meridian") as its independent compensation consultant for purposes of advising on executive compensation matters since March 2018.
-During fiscal 2020, Meridian provided the Committee with advice on a broad range of executive compensation matters, including the following:
+During fiscal 2021, Meridian provided the Committee with advice on a broad range of executive compensation matters, including the following:

-- Apprising the Committee of compensation-related trends and developments in the marketplace, including developments relating to the COVID-19 pandemic; - Informing the Committee of regulatory developments relating to executive compensation practices; - Reviewing and assessing the composition of the group of peer companies used for benchmarking purposes; - Providing the Committee with an assessment of the market competitiveness of our executive compensation pro- - Assessing the relationship between executive compensation actually paid and corporate performance; - · Identifying potential changes to our executive compensation programs to maintain market competitiveness and consistency with business strategies, good governance practices and alignment with shareholder interests; - Assessing the proposal to seek shareholder approval to increase the shares available for issuance under the Cabot Corporation 2017 Long-Term Incentive Compensation Plan included as Proposal 3 in this proxy statement; and - Reviewing the disclosure of our executive compensation programs in this proxy statement.
+- Apprising the Committee of compensation-related trends and developments in the marketplace, including developments relating to the COVID-19 pandemic; - Informing the Committee of regulatory developments relating to executive compensation practices; - Reviewing and assessing the composition of the group of peer companies used for compensation benchmarking purposes; - Providing the Committee with an assessment of the market competitiveness of our executive compensation programs; - Assessing the relationship between executive compensation actually paid and corporate performance; - Identifying potential changes to our executive compensation programs to maintain market competitiveness and consistency with business strategies, good governance practices and alignment with shareholder interests; and - Reviewing the disclosure of our executive compensation programs in this proxy statement.

-Meridian attended all regularly scheduled meetings of the Compensation Committee during fiscal 2020.
+Meridian attended all regularly scheduled meetings of the Compensation Committee during fiscal 2021.